Private hospitals ‘takeover’ by State will not be extended past June

 Staff at the Blackrock Clinic.
 The temporary State takeover of private hospitals has been criticised over costs.
 Photograph: Nick Bradshaw/The Irish Times

-The Government’s controversial takeover of the country’s private hospitals to provide the health service with extra capacity to deal with Covid-19 patients is to end at the June in its current form.
+The Government’s controversial takeover of the country’s private hospitals to provide the health service with extra capacity to deal with Covid-19 patients is to end in June in its current form.

 The HSE has been mandated by the Cabinet to enter into a new agreement with private hospitals to allow the State to retain some capacity in July and August in the event of a surge in the number of patients with Covid-19 emerging.